nthang2/Reserver-prediction/README.md

 ![Fig. 9](images/knn_result.png)

 Fig. 9: K-NN performance

-**NOTE**: reservation cancelled - denoted by class 0, not cancelled, denoted by class 1

 Based on the results obtained, the model appears to perform reasonably well.
 After considering the training and validation accuracies, as well as the precision, recall, F1-score, and overall accuracy, a value of k = 3 was chosen for the K-Neighbors model.
 This value provides a good balance between performance and potential overfitting.